VanilleAngeles/CountDown/README.md

 # CountDown
-This programme is used to give the tempo of physical exercises.
+This programm is used to give the tempo of physical exercises.
 ## Files
 **CountDown.py**.
 Main programme written in Python 3.9.
 I use several libraries and the grafical interface in in GTK-3.
 Libraries: gi for GTK, time for the rythm, threading for real-time update, os for commands, playsound for sound (it's easier than os commands).